palladius/clouddeploy-platinum-path/README.md

      You’ll need this username in a minute.
    * **__Note__** that if you don’t have a github account (and you don’t want to create one), you can just fork my repo in your
      GCR - more instructions later at step (6) below.
+   * To connect your github repo, follow instructions here: https://cloud.google.com/build/docs/automating-builds/github/build-repos-from-github
+   * Open **Cloud Developer Console** > **Cloud Build** > **Triggers**: https://console.cloud.google.com/cloud-build/triggers
+   * Click on **Connect repository** button (bottom of page):

+     TODO(connect repository image with arrow)

+    * “Select Source” > “**GitHub (Cloud Build GitHub App)**” and click “continue”.

-2. [Totally optional] Install a colorizing gem.
+3. [Totally optional] Install a colorizing gem.
 If you won’t do it, there’s a `lolcat` fake wrapper in `bin/` (added to path in init script).
 But trust me, it’s worth it (unless you have no Ruby installed).

     gem install lolcat

-3. Copy the env template to a new file that we’ll modify
+4. Copy the env template to a new file that we’ll modify

     cp .env.sh.dist .env.sh

-4. Open `.env.sh` and substitute the proper values for any variable that has # changeme next to it.
+5. Open `.env.sh` and substitute the proper values for any variable that has # changeme next to it.
   (If you’re on 🖥️ **Cloud Shell**, you can try `edit .env.sh` 😎 to let the UI editor shine).
 For instance:

     * **PROJECT_ID**.
 This your string (non-numeric) project id -